Prurigo Nodularis Causes and Symptoms

 Prurigo Nodularis is a skin disease that results in the formation of firm, itchy bumps or nodules on the skin.
 These nodules can become crusted or scabbed due to persistent scratching.
 The condition is often chronic and can greatly affect a person's quality of life.

-The exact cause of prurigo nodularis is not well understood.
-However, several factors may contribute to its development:
+The definitive cause of prurigo nodularis is unclear.
+But some factors could play a role in its development:

 Chronic Itching and Scratching

-Chronic itching and scratching can lead to the formation of nodules in susceptible individuals.
-The more one scratches, the more nodules can form, creating a vicious cycle.
+In susceptible patients, chronic itching and scratching results in the development of nodules.
+The more someone scratches, the more nodules that can develop, leading to a vicious cycle.

 Underlying Medical Conditions